wbeeker/UK-Crime-Data/DesignDocuments/README.md

 OVERVIEW

-Our app will take UK crime data and display it on an interactive map using the longitude and latitude associated with each crime report.
+Our app takes UK crime data and displays it on an map using the longitude and latitude associated with each crime report.
 The data comes from crimes committed in January 2023 in Leicester, England.
 It includes the following categories of crimes:

     anti-social behaviour
     bicycle-theft